Hexilee/roa/roa-core/README.md

-The following example responds with "Hello World", however, the request flows through the `logging` middleware to mark when the request started, then continue to yield control through the response middleware.
-When a middleware invokes `next.await` the function suspends and passes control to the next middleware defined.
-After there are no more middleware to execute downstream, the stack will unwind and each middleware is resumed to perform its upstream behaviour.
+The following example responds with "Hello World", however, the request flows through the `logging` middleware to mark when the request started, then continue to yield control through the response endpoint.
+When a middleware invokes `next.await` the function suspends and passes control to the next middleware or endpoint.
+After the endpoint is called, the stack will unwind and each middleware is resumed to perform its upstream behaviour.

 ```rust